 The best place to start in the prevention of bike theft, even in one of those ten most at risk areas, is getting a suitable lock and learning how to secure your bike effectively.
 Getting the right lock, or combination of locks, can not only make your bike more secure but can also deter would-be thieves.
 At Pedalsure, we use an Approved Lock List and suggest that you should always aim to get a secure lock/locks that matches the value of your bike.

 It is also vital that you learn how to lock your bike securely.
 The strongest and most economical way of doing it is by using a combination of D-locks and cables to secure your frame and wheels to an immovable object.
 There are various other top tips you can follow to make it even more difficult for criminals to part you from your bike.

-Our ultimate guide to bike locks is a deep dive into this world and has everything you need to know about the types of bike lock, how and where to use them, and our insurance policies.
+Our guide to locking your bike the right way is a deep dive into this world and has everything you need to know about the types of bike lock, how and where to use them, and our insurance policies.
 Yes, a heavy-duty lock is quite a hefty up-front cost (especially for a student) but consider: can you afford not to have one?

 Taking out a cycle specific insurance package from Pedalsure is another way you can ease the stress of bike theft.
 Our insurance even covers your bike lock with a few stipulations.
 The bike must be secured to an immovable object and cannot be left in a place other than the insured location for more than 12 hours, unless stated otherwise.
 Provided you follow these instructions each and every time you lock up your bike, if the worst were to happen, we will cover you against the theft of your bike.
 Unlike home contents insurance, our policies cover your bike to the maximum whether it’s locked out on the street or tucked away at home.
 No matter the outcome, we have your back.